merenlab/merenlab.org/_posts/miscellaneous/2016-04-17-predicting-CPR-Genomes.md

 Let's start with something we all know that is not coming from CPR: *E. coli* ([this one](https://www.ncbi.nlm.nih.gov/nuccore/NC_000913.3), to be specific).

-First, the standard steps of generating an anvi'o contigs database from a given FASTA file of contigs, and populating HMM search results:
+First, the standard steps of generating an anvi'o contigs database from a given FASTA file of contigs, and populating HMM search results in it:

 {% highlight bash %}
 $ anvi-gen-contigs-database -f E_coli-K12-MG1655.fa -o E_coli-K12-MG1655.db